 Energy and construction

-- Offshore and onshore procurement, design, fabrication, engineering, construction and consultancy
+- Offshore procurement, design, fabrication, engineering, construction, consultancy and decommissioning

-- The building, operation, repair and refit of ships and drilling units (including semi-submersible and jack-up rigs and drillships), FPSOs and vessels engaged in the processing, storage or carriage of LNG and other oil & gas services
+- The building, operation, repair and refit of ships and drilling units (including semi-submersible and jack-up rigs and drillships), FPSOs and vessels engaged in the processing, storage or carriage of LNG and other energy services, including renewables

 - Charterparties (including Supplytime), new building, drilling and offshore service contracts, including knock-for-knock indemnities